gagebt/autoprog/README.md

 # Yet Another Programming Assistant

 A Node.js-based semi-autonomous coding assistant that helps you build and test software modules.
 Think of it as a very capable junior developer who can understand requirements, write code, and run extensive tests.
+It's somewhat early in development, so it outputs debug info.

 ## What it can do